 In April 2020, the Board of Trustees authorized PNWU to pursue a Master of Arts in Medical Sciences (MAMS) degree program.
-PNWU received approval to add the MAMS program by the Washington Student Achievement Council (WASC) in October 2020 and by the Northwest Commission on Colleges and Universities (NWCCU) in December 2020 making MAMS the second degree program offered by PNWU.
+PNWU received approval to add the MAMS program by the Washington Student Achievement Council (WASC) in October 2020 and by the Northwest Commission on Colleges and Universities (NWCCU) in December 2020, making MAMS the second degree program offered by PNWU.
 The first class of MAMS students took their seats in August of 2021.

-In June 2018, the Board of Trustees approved PNWU to pursue a doctor of physical therapy (DPT) program.
-PNWU received approval to add the DPT program by the WSAC and NWCCU in May 2021 making DPT the third degree program offered by PNWU.
+In June 2018, the Board of Trustees approved PNWU to pursue a Doctor of Physical Therapy (DPT) program.
+PNWU received approval to add the DPT program by the WSAC and NWCCU in May 2021, making DPT the third degree program offered by PNWU.
 The DPT program received Candidate for Accreditation status from the Commission on Accreditation in Physical Therapy Education in November 2021 and matriculated its first class in fall 2022.

-PNWU received approval to add the MSOT program by the WSAC and NWCCU in May 2021 making it the fourth degree program offered by PNWU.
-The MSOT program received Candidate for Accreditation status from the Accreditation Council for Occupational Therapy Education in August 2022 and will matriculate the first class in fall 2023.
+PNWU received approval to add the Master of Science in Occupational Therapy (MSOT) degree program by the WSAC and NWCCU in May 2021, making it the fourth degree program offered by PNWU.
+The MSOT program received Candidate for Accreditation status from the Accreditation Council for Occupational Therapy Education in August 2022 and matriculated the first class in fall 2023.